About Lark Hotels

 At Lark, Justin has traded in his Chef whites for a tee shirt and a trucker hat but he still keeps his flavor bible close by.
 Responsible for the creative direction and menu development at each of our restaurants and bars, Justin also hires and trains kitchen crews, implements system to create efficiencies, all the while monitoring food and labor costs with his on property teams.

 Nik brings to Lark the unique combination of nerdy computer geek and confident leader.
 A rare breed of Croatian and South African, he is calm and steady and always knows when to take action.
 Nik has a lengthy background in hospitality and has held many roles in operations management around the world.
-As a Regional Manager, Nik oversees Lark's hotels north of Boston, supporting on property staff and enforcing our brand.
-As our Director of Revenue and Systems, Nik is responsible for global revenue management for Lark and overall implementation, and maintenance of our technology and systems.
+As our Director of Revenue Management, Nik is responsible for global revenue management for Lark and overall implementation, and maintenance of our technology and systems.
 Nik believes that technology has a great influence on the guest experience, and on our company as a whole and is always on the lookout for the next gadget or app that will take the Lark experience to the next level.

-Emily discovered a gift for gab at a young age, which often landed her next to the teacher starting as early as third grade.
-That love of language and storytelling makes her the perfect person to lead Lark’s content marketing and social media messaging.
-With her hands-on approach to each hotel’s social media platforms, Emily has a knack for connecting diverse personalities and properties to creative unique written and visual content that reaches international audiences right where they want it.
-A former public relations account director for large firms including Arnold, Mullen, and Porter Novelli, Emily’s tenacity and forward-thinking earned her a reputation as equal parts The New Yorker and US Weekly.
-She has spent nearly twenty years developing, executing and troubleshooting marketing communications programs designed to drive awareness while unifying messaging across all mediums.
+Emily discovered a gift for gab at a young age, which often landed her at the desk next to the teacher's starting as early as third grade.
+That love of language and creative storytelling makes her the perfect person to lead the charge on the social media, public relations, and content marketing front.
+With her hands-on approach and in-depth market knowledge, Emily oversees a layered communications program strategically designed to create unique content that reaches audiences right where they want it - even if they don't know it yet.
+A former public relations account director for large firms including Arnold, Mullen, and Porter Novelli, Emily’s tenacity and forward-thinking has earned her a reputation as equal parts The New Yorker and US Weekly.
+She has spent nearly twenty years developing, executing and troubleshooting communications programs designed to drive awareness while unifying messaging across all mediums.
 That she got to tailgate with Mr. Clean, put bread on the Jumbotron in Times Square during the Atkins era, and now inspire people to go on a lark while doing so is the icing on the cake.

 Nicole is an energetic number-cruncher with a bachelor’s degree in Hospitality Management and a concentration in Accounting.
 She is a Massachusetts native and has extensive experience handling the books for restaurants, specializing in untangling complicated messes and catching up on years of backlogged work.
 At Lark she has taken on the role of in-house financial detective, and spends her time tracking down the answers to accounting questions before they become big headaches.
 In her free time, she enjoys hiking with her adopted dog from Alabama, spending way too much time at farmers markets, and relaxing with her fiancé from Georgia.